victorviterbo/victorviterbo/README.md

 About Me

-Hi!
 I’m Victor, a Digital Technology Architect in training at 42Lausanne.
 With a solid background in computational chemistry and programming, I’m diving deeper into computer science through projects that hone problem-solving and algorithmic thinking.

 My journey at 42Lausanne has equipped me with a hands-on approach to learning and a passion for exploring innovative solutions.

 🛠️ Skills

-Programming Languages: Python, C, C++, Bash, SQL, Fortran
+Programming Languages: Python, C, C++, Bash, SQL, Fortran, Cobol

 Tools: UNIX, GitHub, Git, Makefile